Navyamoram/BirthdayReminder/README.md

 # BirthdayReminder
-For getting reminder we have to install a package mane call PIP
+For getting reminder we have to install a package mane called PIP